Drew McIntyre: Early life

 Andrew McLean Galloway IV was born in Ayr on 6 June 1985.
 He grew up in nearby Prestwick, where he studied at Prestwick Academy.
 He considered being a professional football player when he was younger, playing for the youth club Prestwick Boys, normally in defensive positions.
 When he was 10 years old, Galloway read a magazine named X Factor, which focused on conspiracy theories and ghost stories; this prompted him to write a letter to the FBI under the Freedom of Information Act, to which the FBI responded by sending him a file with several documents.
 A fan of professional wrestling as a child, he started training at the age of 15, and his parents agreed to support him as long as he gave the same amount of focus to his studies.
-He agreed and earned a master's degree in criminology from Glasgow Caledonian University in 2006, also briefly attending Birmingham University during his exchange year.
+He agreed and earned a bachelor's degree in criminology from Glasgow Caledonian University in 2006, also briefly attending Birmingham University during his exchange year.

 Professional wrestling career

-Training and debut (2001–2006)
+Independent circuit (2001–2007)

+Galloway as the IWW International Heavyweight Champion in August 2006.

 Galloway began training as a wrestler at the Frontier Wrestling Alliance's Academy at the age of 15 after his family moved to England and settled in Portsmouth.
 Although he was trained by the promotion's operator Mark Sloan along with Justin Richards and James Tighe, he also cites the promotion's established wrestlers helping out with training, including Doug Williams, Paul Burchill and Alex Shane.

 In 2003, Galloway made his debut for the inaugural show of British Championship Wrestling (BCW), operating in the Greater Glasgow area.
 While there, he trained under Colin McKay and Spinner McKenzie, then developing the character of "Thee" Drew Galloway, a cocky narcissist.
 His first match, which took place at February's No Blood, No Sympathy: Night 1, saw him lose to Stu Natt.
 He picked up his first win on the second night in a tag team match alongside Wolfgang, defeating Blade and Stu Pendous.
 By December, Galloway was managed by Charles Boddington, who aided him in his first significant success and managed him for the next four years.

 Later that year, Galloway had a series of matches against American veterans.
 In June, he lost to The Honky Tonk Man and later that month lost to Marty Jannetty and Highlander, with Sabotage on his side.
 In November, at the aptly titled Lo Down, Galloway main-evented against D'Lo Brown in a match which ended in a double countout.
 He then had a brief series of feuds as in March 2005, he defeated Jay Phoenix but their rematch in November, officiated by Mick Foley, ended in a no contest.
 In May 2006, after their lengthy feud in Irish Whip Wrestling, Galloway lost then won in successive matches against long-term rival Sheamus O'Shaunessy.